-Figure SYSD2 illustrates the anticipated growth over time in performance and number of cores for the SOC Networking Driver with 30W power envelope targeting the mid-range switching/routing workload segment of the embedded networking space.
+Figure SYSD2 illustrates the anticipated growth over time in performance and number of cores for the SOC Networking Driver with an assumed 30W power envelope targeting the mid-range switching/routing workload segment of the embedded networking space.
 Model assumptions include the following.

-- Die area is constant

-- Number of cores increases by 1.4× / year

-- Core frequency increases by 1.05× / year

-- On-demand accelerator engine frequency increases by $1.05 \times /$ year

-- Underlying fabrics logic, embedded memory (cache hierarchy), on-chip switching fabric, and system interconnect will scale consistently with the increase in number of cores.
+- Die area is constant. - Number of cores increases by 1.4× / year. - Core frequency increases by $1.05 \times /$ year. - On-demand accelerator engine frequency increases by $1.05 \times /$ year. - Underlying fabrics logic, embedded memory (cache hierarchy), on-chip switching fabric, and system interconnect will scale consistently with the increase in number of cores.

 The figure shows a roughly $1000 \times$ increase in the system processing performance metric, which is the product of number of cores, core frequency, and accelerator engine frequency.
-Per the scenario shown, future 32nm system performance is $54 \times$ (with 30 cores) the system performance of a 4-core implementation at 65nm in 2007.
+Per the scenario shown, anticipated 22nm system performance is >20× (with 80+ cores) the system performance of an 8-core implementation at 45nm in 2009.